peternied/opensearch-migrations/docs/migration-console.md

 #### Target Cluster

 The target cluster is also populated in the `cdk.context.json` and the Migration Console uses the connection details to make http requests directly, as well as passing them to the `MetadataMigration` tool.
-Direct HTTP requests are used during an Reindex-from-Snapshot (RFS) migration to query the `.migrations_working_state` index and inform the user about the progress of the backfill.
+Direct HTTP requests are used during an Reindex-from-Snapshot (RFS) migration to query the `migrations_working_state` index and inform the user about the progress of the backfill.

 #### Kafka